-This guide explains what is SSH key-based authentication, types of SSH authentication methods, and finally how to configure SSH key-based authentication in Linux and Unix-like operating systems.
+This guide provides an overview of different SSH authentication methods, with a particular focus on SSH key-based authentication.
+Additionally, this guide will walk you through the steps on how to configure SSH key-based authentication in Linux and Unix-like operating systems.

 Whenever you send a data over an unsecured network using SSH, the data will be automatically encrypted in the source system, and decrypted in the destination side.

-The most commonly used authentication methods are password-based and key-based authentication.
+The most commonly used authentication methods are password-based and key-based authentication methods.

 In password-based authentication, all you need is the password of the remote system's user.
-If you know the password of remote user, you can access the respective system using "ssh user@remote-system-name" command.
+If you know the password of remote user, you can access the respective system using "ssh user@remote-system-ip" command.

 On the other hand, in key-based authentication, you need to generate SSH key pairs and upload the SSH public key to the remote system in order to communicate it via SSH.